 It was a tough evening of tennis, from which West Heath emerged 18-6 victors.
 Congratulations to both teams for a hard-fought contest and an enjoyable evening with perhaps two of the largest pizzas available in north west London.
 Philip’s persona non grata status was discussed just a couple of times, as was the impending (or not) predicament facing the Templars members in the near-ish future.

-The Buy Xanax Vietnam (unless the Captain’s done the maths wrong), and only 3 points required for a mathematically certain 1st place (ditto).
+The result leaves WH guaranteed a top-two finish this season (unless the Captain’s done the maths wrong), and only 3 points required for a mathematically certain 1st place (ditto).
 The team’s final match against Finchley Manor is an away fixture on July 25th, against the only other team with a prospect of winning the league (and promotion hopes of their own no doubt).

 We are looking forward to the season finale!

 With Finchley Manor only achieving a 15-9 victory over Brampton III this week, this leaves them unable to top the division as they have two games to play and are more than 48 points behind.
 It confirms that West Heath II are, for the second year in a row, the Divisional Champions.
 The race is very much on for second place: Brondesbury, Totteridge and Finchley Manor could all scoop the second spot and with it promotion to Division 4.

 The draws for the tournament have been made and can be found here or on the clubhouse door.
 The rules for the tournament, such as the schedule and the match format are shown below.

 The Tournament officially begins on THURSDAY 8th JULY and the FINALS will be played on SATURDAY 23rd JULY.
 If rain prevents play, the FINALS will be played on SUNDAY 24th JULY.
 The Draw will be up by TUESDAY 6th JULY to allow competitors to arrange matches during the week.
 First round matches must be played before or on SATURDAY 9th JULY.